Geriatrics and Extended Care

 - Premiums are based in part on your age and medical condition at the time of enrollment in a policy.
 They become more expensive as you get older.

-If you already live in a Nursing Home or Assisted Living Facility, or you already need help with activities of daily living such as bathing, dressing, or using the toilet, then you probably will not qualify for a new long term care policy.
+If you already live in a Nursing Home or Assisted Living Facility, or you already need help with daily activities such as bathing, dressing, or using the toilet, then you probably will not qualify for a new long term care policy.

 The Administration for Community Living provides details about: